sujith-eag/personal-site/content/docs/java-script/5-arrays/02-array_methods/2-map_method.md

 cars[1] = "BMW";   // Add "BMW" at index 1
 ```

-You can also use variables or expressions as indices to read or write array elements.
+Using variables and expressions as indices to read or write array elements.

 ```js
 let a = ["world"];  // Starts with a one-element array